Recent Honors & Awards

 Staff

-Jenn Cantero has won the 2022-2023 GME Excellence and Innovation Award in recognition of her work to improve graduate medical education at UCSF.
+Jenn Cantero won the GME Excellence and Innovation Award in recognition of her work to improve graduate medical education at UCSF.

 The following staff in Neurology have won the STAR Achievement Awards, which recognize sustained, exceptional performance and/or significant contributions from an employee(s) over an extended period of time.